skjsjhb/Fubuki/ARE_WE_BUKKIT_YET.md

 ---

 - **Plugin Loading** :ballot_box_with_check:

   Limitations:

   - Plugin API version compatibility is not checked.
-  - Class bytecode transformation is not implemented.

   Caveats:

   - Kotlin standard library is bundled with Fubuki, see the `fabric_kotlin_version` field in `gradle.properties` for details.

 - **Plugin Resource Files** :white_check_mark:

 - **Task Scheduling**: :ballot_box_with_check:

   Caveats:

-  - Cancelling a task does not try to interrupt invocations already fired (this is by design for stability).
+  - Cancelling a task does not interrupt invocations already fired (this is by design for stability).
   - Asynchronous tasks run on virtual threads.

 - **Server Operations** :hammer:

-  - Only server shutdown is supported.

 ...For all other systems it **DOES NOT WORK**.